tanc7/CUDA_Setup_Utility/README.md

 # How do you know that the NVidia Drivers Work?

 In the second to last phase, there is a test-run of two apps, "nvidia-smi" and "hashcat -I" that will list whether or not your video card is recognized.

-If it IS RECOGNIZED, but your display is BROKEN, then you are 99% done with your setup.
+***If it IS RECOGNIZED, but your display is BROKEN, then you are 99% done with your setup***.
 You must either, fix GNOME desktop, or use a alternative Desktop Manager like LightDM or XFCE.

-In fact, even without a working desktop environment you should be able to run hashcat with GPU acceleration.
+In fact, even **without a working desktop environment you should be able to run hashcat with GPU acceleration**.

 As of April 30th 2017, hashcat is now merged together with cudahashcat and oclhashcat.
 Furthermore, you will need the hashcat-utils, by which I have included a auto-installer in this program for you.

 # FAQ